 Your Warranty Team is ready to communicate and resolve issues during the first year comprehensive warranty of the materials and workmanship of your new home.
 There are 2 Scheduled warranty reviews that we recommend take place in the first year, at 60 days from possession, and at 11 months from possession.
 Unlike a car where you can just drop it off and come back later, the warranty process in a new home is more complex, but we endeavour to complete all work as agreed in a timely fashion.
-The McKee Office # 403-948-6595.
+For your convenience the McKee Office phone number is 403-948-6595

 The below is a sample of some frequent questions, in which we hope will help answer concerns you may have.

 We will strive to complete all items before you move in, if the orientation was completed a week prior, however, some items may not be completed due to unavailability of product, or weather conditions.
 If the orientation and possession are on the same day, then a Trade’s day will be needed (Answer #6), but we will correct items as quickly as possible or convenient to you.
 Generally speaking, we would aim for completion of any walkthough items within three weeks of your possession, again barring weather or material shortages/back orders.